 On Saturday, April 21 from 10 a.m. to 2 p.m., celebrate conservation success stories at the Smithsonian's National Zoo in honor Earth Day.
 This year's event features family friendly activities, hands-on learning opportunities and interactive demonstrations—all in the name of conservation.
 Hear first-hand from Zoo experts about some of the innovative solutions being used in the fight to save species, and learn how you can take action to help protect the planet at this free event!

 Stop by the Smithsonian Migratory Bird Center's Bird Friendly Coffee station to discover how the coffee you sip could help protect migratory birds and their homes, along with many other vital species.
-Find out more about certified sustainable products and how everyday choices can make a difference for wildlife.
+Find out more about certified sustainable products and how our small, everyday choices can make a difference for wildlife.

 Nature Play and Word Expeditions